 Norton protection is available in four subscriptions, divided into Norton Antivirus Plus and the three Norton 360 packages (Standard, Deluxe, and Premium).
 The first of these is only offered in yearly subscriptions, whereas the latter can be booked for two years, however, we recommend against this.
 Oddly enough, a two-year subscription to Norton 360 is more expensive than a one-year subscription.

 For US businesses, the developer offers a "Small Business" package.

 A current price list can be found here:

 |Contract period (months)||12||12||12|

 |Special Protection Features|

-A sleek app with excellent test results and unparalleled support: Norton does a lot of things right, and it's reliable to boot.
-Bonus features, like the VPN and password manager are stand-alone programs, and better than a lot of the half-finished add ons included by Norton's competitors.
+A sleek app with nice features and unparalleled support: Norton does a lot of things right, providing solid security for any device or computer.
+Bonus features, like the VPN and password manager, are stand-alone programs, and better than a lot of the half-finished add-ons included by Norton's competitors.

 Alternatives to Norton Antivirus

 Should you want an antivirus program with an equal number of features that is easier to use than Norton, the top-performing service from our sample, and amongst the testing labs, was Bitdefender.

 On the other hand, if you want a free antivirus, Avast is worth checking out, however, you'll have to make do with some lapses in terms of support and performance.